darkoverlordofdata/dish/readme.md

 * uses type information to add type coercions to generated code.
 * generates import/export bindings.
 * generates a module header
-* multiple modules share 1 heap
 * similar restrictions as asm.js - no strings, etc.
 * module level only allows declarations - import, export, int, float, double.
 * one level of nesting - functions can only be declared at the module level.
 * import/export can only be used at the module level.
 * within a function: break, case, continue, do, else, for, if, return, switch, while
 * added sugar for heap management and array types.
+* multiple modules share 1 heap
+* use 3rd party npm module 'malloc' for heap implementation. (patched to run in the browser)

 ### example